n4kz/weaver/readme.md

 # Configuration file structure

-	path
-		Path to working directory, relative to configuration file or absolute
+	- `path`       Path to working directory, relative to configuration file or absolute

-	tasks
-		Task groups
+	- `tasks`      Task groups

-	count
-		Task count for group
+	- `count`      Task count for group

-	source
-		Source file for task group
+	- `source`     Source file for task group

-	persistent
-		Restart task on unclean exit.
+	- `persistent` Restart task on unclean exit.
 Defaults to false.
 Boolean.
 Optional

-	arguments
-		Arguments for tasks in task group.
+	- `arguments`  Arguments for tasks in task group.
 Nested array should have length equal to task count.
 Optional

-	env
-		Environment variables for task group.
+	- `env`        Environment variables for task group.
 Optional

-	watch
-		Restart all tasks in task group when one of watched files was modified.
+	- `watch`      Restart all tasks in task group when one of watched files was modified.
 Optional

-	timeout
-		Timeout between SIGINT and SIGTERM for stop and restart commands.
+	- `timeout`    Timeout between SIGINT and SIGTERM for stop and restart commands.
 Defaults to 1000ms.
 Optional

-	cwd
-		Task group working directory.
+	- `cwd`        Task group working directory.
 Defaults to path.
 Optional

+# Logs

+Weaver will collect logs for you and send anything from subtasks stdout and stderr to udp4:localhost:8092 (or any other port of your choice).
+In debug mode this functionality is disabled and logs are printed to stdout.
+To use this logs in someway you should say something like

+    socat udp4-listen:8092 stdout